Pálás cinema: Closure

 In December 2024, the operators announced that they would be ceasing operations at the venue in early 2025.

 Public meetings were held by concerned citizens, under the "Save Pálás" banner, to find ways to keep the cinema in operation as a cultural space.
 In January 2025, a city council meeting was delayed due to protests about the closure.
 A protest outside the venue was held on 22 February, one week before the scheduled closure.

 Future

 A group including former RTÉ chair Siún Ní Raghallaigh and Galway Film Fleadh founder Lelia Doolan was formed in 2025 to try to re-open the cinema.

-The venue will be used during the 2025 Film Fleadh.
+The venue was used again temporarily for screenings during the 2025 Film Fleadh.